PeterLuschny/Calendars.jl/README.md

 We recommend using the European calendar to avoid errors and confusion by extending the Gregorian calendar rules backward to the dates preceding its official introduction in 1582, as the common calendar `CE` does.
 However, if you are not working with dates older than 400 years, this distinction is irrelevant, and the use of `EC` brings no disadvantages.

 We do not use the acronym `AD` ("Anno Domini nostri Jesu Christi") but use `JD` instead, which stands for the Julian dates.
 [AD](https://en.wikipedia.org/wiki/Anno_Domini) is an acronym invented by a 6th-century [monk](https://en.wikipedia.org/wiki/Dionysius_Exiguus), member of the Roman Curia, in a successful attempt to usurp the Roman calendar for the Catholic church.
 Nothing would have seemed more absurd to Julius Caesar, Pontifex Maximus, the Roman state religion chief priest.
 He wouldn't give his name to and put his calendar reform at the service of a Jewish sect--if it existed in his day.
 Nowadays, the `AD` terminology is exclusive to non-Christian people.
-However, we keep the start of the epoch and the same numbers for `AD` years and allow the use of `AD` as a synonym.
+However, we keep the start of the epoch and the same numbers for `AD` years and allow the use of `AD` as an option.

 Dates can be converted from one to another.
 We follow ISO 8601 for calendar date representations: Year, followed by the month, then the day, `YYYY-MM-DD.` This order is also used in the signature of the functions.
 For example, 2022-07-12 represents the 12th of July 2022.
 We extend this notation by prefixing it with two letters, the acronyms of the names of calendars given in the table above: `CE-YYYY-MM-DD,` `JD-YYYY-MM-DD,` `AM-YYYY-MM-DD` and so on.